peterdgreat/peterdgreat/README.md

 ![screenshot](banner.png)
 ## 👨🏻‍💻 About Me

-- I am Currently a Microverse student.
+- I am a Microverse Alumni.
-- Looking for new opportunities as a Full Stack Developer.
+- Looking for new opportunities as a front-end Developer.
 - Watching movies, talent shows are my hobby

 ## 🛠 Tech Stack